Table of Contents:

 - 1 tablespoon flax or chia seeds (optional)

 You’ll need to let the tea steep for quite a while with some root herbs (like ginger) to get the full flavor.
-I like most herbal teas plain, but you can also sweeten your tea with honey, stevia, agave or cinnamon.
+You can also have herbal teas that are ready to be steeped.

 This turmeric and ginger tea is warming and soothing.
-I like to drink it on a cold winter’s day, or if I’m feeling a little under the weather.
+Try it on cold winter’s day, or if you're feeling under the weather:

 - 1 ½ inch ginger root chopped in pieces